wzod/docs/source/containers/run-apps.md

     sudo docker images |cut -d' ' -f1 | grep -v REPOSITORY | xargs -I %s sudo docker pull %s

+Also, whenever practical, the containers below run applications as a non-root user.
+If you wish to launch them with root privileges, simply specify the parameter `-u root` to the "run" command.

 ## Google's V8 JavaScript Engine: remnux/v8

 [Google's V8 JavaScript Engine](https://code.google.com/p/v8) can be useful for obfuscating JavaScript embedded in malicious browser pages and PDF files.
 The REMnux image of this application is available in the the Docker Hub Registry as [remnux/v8](https://registry.hub.docker.com/u/remnux/v8/).